Author and illustrator Kyle Beckett: “All the heavy work is incredibly worth it in the end!”

 When it comes to illustrating, I have a very specific area to work in.
 My studio in my apartment is where I know I can get the most work done and focus.
 I also write, and when it comes to putting words on a page I like to be a bit more cerebral, out in nature or just in a nice, sunny room.

 15. Do you like to listen to music while creating illustrations?
-If yes, what kind of music do you like?
+If so, what kind of music do you like?

 I love listening to music!
 Most of the music I listen to is folk rock, stuff that my wife can’t stand.
 I also listen to lots and lots of podcasts!